Idea-Link/llm-image-evaluator/docs/02_prd.md

 5. **NFR5**: If a third-party API fails during a batch run, the system must fail gracefully, halt the process for that specific item, and log the error without crashing the entire batch.

 6. **NFR6**: The application must be protected from public access.
-For the MVP, a simple, single password protection mechanism for the entire site is sufficient.
+For the MVP, the system will use a single pre-configured admin user account with email/password authentication managed through Supabase Auth.

 ### 3. User Interface Design Goals